 Crust variations: Use any other ground nuts, sunflower seed flour, or add in some desiccated coconut, as long as you keep to the same basic ratio of grain free flour and butter.

+Make it in advance.
 It is best to make this strawberry keto cheesecake the day before to give it plenty of cooling time in the fridge overnight.
-Calculate a minimum of 4 hours in the fridge.

 Before serving